Emergency sanitation: Challenges

 The provision of sanitation programmes is usually more challenging than water supply as it provides a limited choice of technologies.
 This is exacerbated by the overwhelming and diverse needs of WASH.

 The World Health Organization recognises that the emergency setting is a challenging situation with respect to access to sanitation, and therefore recognises shared or public toilets that safely contain excreta under this setting as safe sanitation.

-Challenges with excreta disposal in emergencies building Latrines in areas where pits cannot be dug, desludging latrines, no-toilet options and the final treatment or disposal of the fecal sludge.
+Challenges with excreta disposal in emergencies include building latrines in areas where pits cannot be dug, desludging latrines, no-toilet options and the final treatment or disposal of the fecal sludge.